-The Resource-Based View (RBV) is a perspective that examines the link between a company’s internal characteristics and its performance.
-RBV is therefore complementary to the Industrial Organization (I/O) perspectives that look more at external factors in order to determine performance and competitiveness potential (e.g. Porter’s Five Forces).
+The VRIO Framework or VRIO Model is part of the Resource-Based View (RBV), which is a perspective that examines the link between a company’s internal characteristics and its performance.
+RBV is therefore complementary to the Industrial Organization (I/O) perspectives that look more at external factors such as competitiveness in order to determine performance and profit potential (e.g. Porter’s Five Forces).
 The supporters of RBV argue that organizations should look inside the company to find the sources of competitive advantage instead of looking at the competitive environment.
 The key concepts within this view are therefore Firm Resources and Sustainable Competitive Advantage.
 Firm resources can be defined as ‘all assets, capabilities, organizational processes, firm attributes, information and knowlegde controlled by a firm that enables it to improve its efficiency and effectivieness’.
 Resources are often classified into categories such as tangible (e.g. equipment, machinery, land, buildings and cash) and intangible (e.g. trademarks, brand reputation, patents and licenses) or physical, human and organizational resources.
 In order for companies to transform these resources into sustainable competitive advantage, resources must have four attributes that can be summarized into the VRIO framework.

 First and foremost resources must be valuable.
 According to the RBV, resources are seen as valuable when they enable a firm to implement strategies that improve a firm’s efficiency and effectiviness by exploiting opportunities or by mitigating threats.
 Another way to assess whether a resource or investment is valuable is by looking at its Net Present Value (NPV), meaning that the costs invested in the resource should be lower than the expected future cash flows discounted back in time.
 If non of the resources possessed by a firm are considered valuable, the focal firm is likely to have a competitive disadvantage.